Roaming Grand Staircase–Escalante

 Ace believes that photography reflects the photographer.

-To achieve his approach to photography and this lifestyle, Ace says you have to be dedicated to
+To achieve his approach to photography and this lifestyle, Ace says you have to be dedicated to be helpful, kind and a great listener.

 "Because everybody has a story."